 I need to pack my lunch the night before.

 Talk about feeling like a student again.
 I remember my little blue lunch box and the ice pack I always forgot (sensing a theme here?
 I know, I'm surprised I function as an adult, too).
 Today I prepared three different meals that should work for dinners and lunches throughout the week.
-They're all individually packaged and ready for my new Target lunch bag (it's pink on the inside).
+They're all individually packaged and ready for my new (it's pink on the inside).

 This got me thinking about how our lovely school system deals with providing healthy food options while not breaking the bank.
 Sure, packing works for me, but I'm childless and my husband can fend for himself.
 I can't imagine not only preparing my meals, but having to plan well-rounded meals three times a day for kids who might just trade it away at school.